 Duration: 75–120 minutes

-Direct bus services to La Defense are limited.
-Some routes require transfers at central Paris stations.
+Direct bus routes from CDG to La Défense are limited.
+Most bus journeys require transfers through central Paris transportation hubs.

-Best for: Budget travelers not in a hurry.
+Best for: Budget travelers who are not in a hurry.

 Duration: 40–70 minutes